-This project uses Raffia and cobalt that is extracted from Lithium-Ion Batteries.
-Cobalt is a commodity that is extracted through mining and recently become a crucial material needed for rechargeable batteries.
-Cobalt is very often sourced from the Congo through mining practices that infringe on human rights laws – this perpetuates colonial and neo-colonial perceptions of acquiring raw material from Africa.
+This project uses raffia and cobalt, a material that is extracted through mining and recently became a crucial commodity needed for rechargeable batteries.
+Cobalt is very often sourced from the Congo through labor practices that infringe on human rights laws, perpetuating colonial and neo-colonial strategies of acquiring raw material from Africa.

 The following works are made by dismantling phone batteries to extract the copper, cobalt oxide and aluminum to create a dye.
 The raffia is then dyed in this solution and then stitched together with the copper.
 The dying technique refers to a Congolese method of creating Kuba cloth, though modified to create motifs of rock strata to discuss both ideas of mining and repeated histories.